 "We always had a resistance to consider spaces as empty containers...Just like germs and parasites wouldn’t exist without the flesh and the bones hosting them, between work and space is triggered a symbiotic relationship.
 Something lives in the dry riverbed, it hides in the forest or in the living room’s tapestry.
 In these environments it feels the work is defined by spectral forces, thick fogs soaking and submerging them.
 Thousands of eyes gleam and expand to perceive the infectious presences, they dig and devour the light and digesting it, they transform it into darkness".

 Our art is worthless, and being so, it is ecstatic.

-Works produced without standard market value are free to determine their own, free to demand more sensitive settings than the gallery showroom.
-Networks are formed by complex, lyrical, rapid visual obsessions, rather than economic access or professional proximity.
+Works produced without standard market value are free to determine their own, bound to demand more sensitive settings than the gallery showroom.
+Networks are formed by complex, lyrical, rapidly-paced visual obsessions, rather than economic access or professional proximity.
 The intention of all production, here, is revelatory – showing our stuff, in collaboration or antagonism - furtively at night, with empty pockets at noon, pressed against the hard brilliance of morning.

 Our works are created as rituals of spatial intimacy; their destiny is to exist as images: the sweetly exiled offspring of a damaged but endlessly proliferating world.

 - MRZB, Underground Flower & Rhizome Parking Garage in SHOGGOTH by Basic Instinct